 Alison is an educator and a designer, as well as an exceptionally fine singer of songs from several traditions.
 She performs as a member of four different vocal groups: the NexTradition, the Johnson Girls, New York Packet, and Ida Red.

-Ray is a singer-songwriter, political activist, and one of the founders of the Peoples' Voice Cafe in New York City.
-He is also the sound engineer who recorded, edited, mixed, and mastered my three CDs.
+Ray was a singer-songwriter, political activist, and one of the founders of the Peoples' Voice Cafe in New York City.
+He was also the sound engineer who recorded, edited, mixed, and mastered my CDs and digital albums.

 Joel is a singer-songwriter, parodist, and producer of the Songs of Freedom